xXDesolatorXx/PZB-Box/README.md

 Normally we would use a wired remote with three buttons to test the funcionality of the train protection system but in some cases it is a real hassle for the people working on it cables getting tangled, getting the cables inside and out of the cab and generally moving the testing equipment from one cab to the other.

+# What can it be used for?

+The RTU can be used for normal LZB80/PZB90 Systems like the normal LZB80, LZB80E or EBICAB train protection systems found in nearly all german trains.

+The testing for LZB80/LZB80E is fairly simple and requires only a test magnet and it can be tested normally.

+The testing for EBICAB needs an Adapter Cable which is supplied with every RTU and the so called HDF-Tool which simulates a track being driven on and uses the RTU as a Wi-Fi bridge between the HDF-Tool and the test magnet.